chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

     </tr>
 </table>

-I am pleased to offer fully funded Ph.D. positions starting from Autumn 2025 in the [Department of Civil and Environmental Engineering at University of Utah](https://www.civil.utah.edu).
+I am pleased to offer fully funded Ph.D. positions starting from Spring/Autumn 2026 in the [Department of Civil and Environmental Engineering at University of Utah](https://www.civil.utah.edu).
 Candidates will engage in cutting-edge research focused on **customizing machine intelligence within the field of intelligent transportation**.
 Key areas of research will include, but are not limited to:

 * Integrated sensing technologies
 * Cyber-physical cooperation
 * Distributed computing
 * Predictive control methods
-* Generative Models
+* Generative Artificial Intelligence
+*

 If you are passionate about these research areas and enjoy living in [Salt Lake City](https://en.wikipedia.org/wiki/Salt_Lake_City), which offers [world-class skiing](https://www.visitutah.com/plan-your-trip/plan-your-ski-trip/utahs-easy-access) and [numerous amazing national parks](https://www.nps.gov/state/ut/index.htm), I would be delighted to consider you for our team at [University of Utah](https://en.wikipedia.org/wiki/University_of_Utah).
 Dedicated research experience or background is NOT required.
 We are looking for candidates who are driven by passions for the field and a commitment to long-term goals.
 Together, we can develop our research expertise.